Nonparametric Multi-shape Modeling with Uncertainty Quantification: Practical Numerical Issues

 \subsection{Numerical Issues in GP Regression}

-Numerical optimization for maximum likelihood estimation remains partially open at the time this paper is written (especially in high-dimensional domains), including interpolation error \citep{zaytsev2018interpolation} and simple parameter estimation \citep{basak2021numerical}.
+Numerical optimization for maximum likelihood estimation remains partially open at the time this paper is written (especially in high-dimensional domains), including with respect to interpolation error \citep{zaytsev2018interpolation} and simple parameter estimation \citep{basak2021numerical}.

-As pointed out by \citet{williams2006gaussian} (Section 5.4), when we fit a GP regression model by maximizing the joint likelihood, the multiple local maxima correspond to multiple hyperparameter estimates.
+As pointed out in Section 5.4 of \cite{williams2006gaussian}, when we fit a GP regression model by maximizing the joint likelihood, the multiple local maxima correspond to multiple hyperparameter estimates.
 Different hyperparameter estimates lead to different interpretations of the same data set.
 The specific case where the noise variance estimate is small compared to the magnitude of the mean (i.e., large signal-to-noise ratio) is known as kriging \citep{cressie2015statistics}.
 Kriging shows strong interpolation behavior in that the predictive mean curve from GP model fitting interpolates all data points.
 On the other hand, when the noise variance is large compared to the magnitude of the mean (i.e., small signal-to-noise ratio), fits exhibit more smoothing behavior.
-We focus on the kriging aspect of GP regression within this manuscript, and point out that empirically, highly parameterized kernels (e.g., the separable kernel for multiple-output GPs as in Section \ref{sec:MOGP2}) introduce more local maxima in the joint likelihood.
+We focus on the kriging aspect of GP regression within this manuscript, and point out that empirically, highly parameterized kernels (e.g., the separable kernel for multiple-output GPs as in Section \ref{subsec:SingleCurveMOGP}) introduce more local maxima in the joint likelihood.

 Gradient-based optimization methods, like L-BFGS-B, for maximizing joint likelihood generally involves specifying a step tolerance, since the GP likelihood can be numerically unstable under a multi-level periodic kernel.
 Periodicity introduces multiple local optima in the likelihood function, rendering the optimization problem difficult to solve.
 Even if the period is known, we recommend L-BFGS-B optimization using multiple initial points (also known as ``restarts (of inner loop)'' in the context of GP optimization).
-Although methods based on auto-differentiation (e.g., tensorflow with Adam) methods can provide more numerically stable results, it is more common to execute L-BFGS-B with multiple restart points.
+Although methods based on auto-differentiation (e.g., tensorflow with Adam) can improve numerical stability, it is more common to execute L-BFGS-B with multiple restart points.